New roofing materials inspection to withstand hurricanes

 Tiles roofing materials are considered best against hurricanes

 Because of their timeless Mediterranean appearance, tile roofs are very popular throughout Florida.
-When installed correctly, they are also one of the most durable roofing materials.
+When installed correctly, they are also one of the most durable materials for roofing.

 The underlayment system is just as strong as the tiles.
 Rather than the tiles breaking, many tile roofs fail because the waterproofing layers deteriorate.